Dear Fellow Educator,

 Out of necessity, I discovered the best way to motivate students and make my job easier – elementary STEM education.
 The process I have created uses all resources, the Common Core State Standards, the Next Generation Science Standards, and plain old good teaching to create instruction that allows all students to succeed.
 Now you can use meaningful elementary STEM instruction to get your students performing the way you know they can!

-The STEM is Elementary process uses an interdisciplinary, STEM-focused (science, technology, engineering, math) approach to inspire and prepare elementary-age students to lead the future.
+The STEM is Elementary process uses an interdisciplinary, STEM-focused (science, technology, engineering, math) approach to inspire and prepare early elementary-age students to lead the future.

 Closing the achievement and opportunity gaps once and for all: